giorgiozoppi/openstreeetplanner/README.md

 # Road planner exercise.
 This is a simple road planner using the A*Search algorithm.
+It's an exercise to improve my modern C++.

 <img src="astarsearch.png" width="600" height="450" />